CartoDB/documentation/app/content/data-observatory/example-tilesets.md

 ## Example tilesets

-Some of the spatial datasets offered in the Data Observatory are very large (a few TB), either due to their global coverage, such as [Worldpop](https://carto.com/spatial-data-catalog/browser/dataset/wp_population_e683f5e4/) or [NASADEM](https://carto.com/spatial-data-catalog/browser/dataset/nasa_nasadem_ec3517d7/), or their fine granularity, such as [ACS Sociodemographics](https://carto.com/spatial-data-catalog/browser/dataset/acs_sociodemogr_95c726f9/) at census block group level and their visualization requires the creation of [tilesets](/spatial-extension-bq/overview/tilesets/) tilesets.
+Some of the spatial datasets offered in the Data Observatory are very large (a few TB), either due to their global coverage, such as [WorldPop](https://carto.com/spatial-data-catalog/browser/dataset/wp_population_e683f5e4/) or [NASADEM](https://carto.com/spatial-data-catalog/browser/dataset/nasa_nasadem_ec3517d7/), or their fine granularity, such as [ACS Sociodemographics](https://carto.com/spatial-data-catalog/browser/dataset/acs_sociodemogr_95c726f9/) at census block group level and their visualization requires the creation of [tilesets](/spatial-extension-bq/overview/tilesets/).
 Tilesets creation is currently only available for BigQuery users through the [CARTO Spatial Extension](/spatial-extension-bq/guides/tilesets/).

 We have created a collection of ready-to-use Data Observatory tilesets from public datasets that are publicly available in the BigQuery project `carto-do-public-tilesets`.

-Use the gallery below to browse examples of the types of visualizations you can achieve and the table that follows to find the location and characteristics of all available tilesets.
+Use the gallery below to browse examples of the types of visualizations that can achieved along with a table that details how to find the location and characteristics of all available tilesets.

 {{<grid>}}